incognite-lab/myGym/README.md

 ## Environment

-As myGym allows curriculum learning, the worskpaces and tasks are concentrated in single gym, so that you can easily transfer the robot.
+As myGym allows curriculum learning, the workspaces and tasks are concentrated in single gym, so that you can easily transfer the robot.
 The basic environment is called Gym-v0.
 There are more gyms for navigation and multi-agent collaboration in preparation.

 ## Robots